-Stream Indicators New Zealand Distribution and Trends Hutt Valley DHB Distribution and Trends Infectious Diseases Immunisation Coverage In the 12 months ending 30 th June 2008, 63% of children were fully immunised at 6 months, 84% at 12 months, 68% at 18 months and 77% at 24 months.
+Stream Indicators New Zealand Distribution and Trends Waikato DHB Distribution and Trends Infectious Diseases Immunisation Coverage In the 12 months ending 30 th June 2008, 63% of children were fully immunised at 6 months, 84% at 12 months, 68% at 18 months and 77% at 24 months.
 Coverage rates were generally higher for European and Asian children than for Pacific and Māori children.
-Coverage rates were also lower for those in the most deprived (NZDep 9-10) areas.
-In the 12 months ending 30th June 2008, 67.3% of Hutt Valley children were fully immunised at 6 months, 88.0% at 12 months, 73.2% at 18 months and 83.2% at 24 months.
-During this period coverage was higher for Asian, European and Pacific children than for Māori children in each age group.
-Hospital Admissions for Pertussis and Other Vaccine Preventable Diseases (VPDs) Pertussis Admissions: During 1990-2007, pertussis epidemics occurred at 3-4 year intervals, with the last epidemic occurring in 2004.
-Both admissions and deaths were highest in infants &lt;1 year.
-Pertussis admissions were also significantly higher for Pacific and Māori &gt; European &gt; Asian infants, and those in urban or deprived areas.
-Other VPDs: During 2003-07, there were 738 hospital admissions in those 0-24 years with (routine) VPDs.
+Coverage rates were also lower for those in the most deprived (NZDep 9-10) areas In the 12 months ending 30 th June 2008, 55.5% of Waikato children were fully immunised at 6 months, 79.9% at 12 months, 61.5% at 18 months and 72.7% at 24 months.
+During the same period, coverage rates were higher for Waikato Asian, then European children and lower for Māori children at nearly every age group.
+Hospital Admissions for Pertussis and Other VPDs Pertussis Admissions: During 1990-07, pertussis epidemics occurred at 3-4 year intervals, with the last epidemic occurring in 2004.
+Both admissions and deaths were highest in infants <1 year.
+Pertussis admissions were also significantly higher for Pacific and Māori > European > Asian infants, and those in urban or deprived areas.
+Other VPDs: During 2003-07, there were 738 hospital admissions in those 0-24 years with (routine) vaccine preventable diseases.
 Of these, 77.5% were due to Pertussis.
 During the same period, 4,695 cases of (routine) VPD were notified to ESR for those aged 0-19 Years.
 Pertussis was the most frequently notified VPD followed by mumps, measles, and rubella.
-Pertussis Admissions: In Hut Valley DHB during 1990-2007, pertussis epidemics occurred at 3-4 year intervals, although rates were generally lower than the New Zealand average, and no large increases in admission were evident during the epidemic which occurred elsewhere in 2004.
+Pertussis Admissions: In Waikato DHB during 1990-2007, pertussis epidemics occurred at regular 3-4 year intervals, with the last epidemic occurring in 2004.
+During the two most recent epidemics admissions in Waikato DHB were similar to the New Zealand average.
 Meningococcal Disease During the 1990s NZ experienced large increases in admissions and mortality from meningococcal disease, with rates peaking in the late 1990s-early 2000s.
 Since 2002-03, admissions and mortality have both declined markedly.
 During 2003-07, admissions were highest for children <5 years.
 Admissions were also significantly higher for Pacific > Māori > European > Asian children and young people, males and those in urban or deprived areas.
 While hospital admissions declined for all ethnic groups during 1996-07, declines were greatest for Pacific and Māori children and young people.
-In Hutt Valley DHB, meningococcal disease admissions increased rapidly during the early 1990s, reached a peak in 1998-99 and thereafter declined.
-Admissions during 2006-07 were the lowest in 14 years.
-In comparative terms, admissions were lower than the New Zealand average for the majority of the epidemic.
-During 1990-2005, 7 Hutt Valley children and young people died as the result of meningococcal disease.
+In Waikato DHB, hospital admissions for meningococcal disease increased rapidly during the early 1990s, reached a peak in 2000-01 and then declined.
+Admissions during 2006-07 were the lowest in 12 years.
+In comparative terms, meningococcal disease admissions were lower than the New Zealand average for the majority of the epidemic.
+During 1990-2005, 13 Waikato children and young people died as the result of meningococcal disease.
 Tuberculosis During the late 1990s-early 2000s, TB admissions gradually increased.
 Rates reached a peak in 2002-03, and since then have declined.
 During 2003-07, TB admissions were highest for those in their late teens / early twenties.
 TB admissions were also significantly higher for Asian and Pacific > Māori > European children and young people and those in urban or deprived areas.
-In Hutt Valley DHB during 1990-2007, TB admissions fluctuated markedly, making precise interpretation of trends difficult.
-During the 2000s however, admissions were lower than the New Zealand average.
-There were no deaths from TB in Hutt Valley children and young people during 1990-2005.
+During 1990-07, while small numbers make precise interpretation of trends difficult, hospital admissions for TB were generally lower than the New Zealand average.
+There was one TB death in Waikato children and young people during 1990-2005.